DEVIL-BOTS/DEVIL-X-MUSICBOT/CONTRIBUTING.md

-# TGVCBot Contribution Guides and Rules
+# DEVIL-X-MUSIC Contribution Guides and Rules

 - For Major changes or new features please create an Issue first.
 - Don't use npm.
 Use yarn.